mmckechney/SqlBuildManager/docs/setup_azure_environment.md

 Once the script is done running, it will save two files to the `src\TestConfig` folder:

 1. `databasetargets.cfg` - a pre-configured database listing file for use in a batch or threaded execution targeting the SQL Azure databases just created
-2. `settingsfile.json` - a batch settings file that contains all of the SQL, Batch and Storage endpoints and connection keys for use in testing
+2. `settingsfile-windows.json` and `settingsfile-linux.json` - batch settings files that contains all of the SQL, Batch, Storage and Service Bus endpoints and connection keys for use in testing
+3. `settingsfilekey.txt` - a text file containing the encryption key for the settings file

 **These files will be used by the tests located in the `SqlBuildManager.Console.ExternalTest` project, and can also be leveraged for any manual testing you need to perform**

-# Notes on Unit Testing
+## Notes on Unit Testing

 **NOTE: There are currently some concurrency issues with the unit tests.
 You may get some failures in a full run that will then succeed after running aain, selecting only the failed tests**